 Within the “Theosis paradigm,” the Theotokos’ “baptism” by the Spirit (i.e. her purification at the annunciation) was indeed an addition of grace—as all baptisms of sinless individuals, such as infants, are.
 Baptisms of all of these people are not purifications from actual commissions of sin.

-What Kappes (Latin-Rite convert to Uniatism) does not address (and as we shall see Dr. Constantine Tsirpanlis, a cradle Orthodox, does address) is how prepurification specifically pertains to Cabasilas’ Marian teaching on Theosis.
+What Kappes does not address (and as we shall see Dr. Constantine Tsirpanlis, a native Orthodox Christian does address) is how prepurification specifically pertains to Cabasilas’ Marian teaching on Theosis.
 The efficacy of baptisms (i.e. purifications) depends upon the cooperation of the recipient’s will with the grace of God. (cf Dionysius, On Heavenly Hierarchy, 9:4) Cooperation to the utmost allows for total purification, illumination (cf Heb 6:4), and Theosis—something that the Theotokos accomplished during the annunciation as the hypostatic union literally took place inside of her.
-And so, Kappes’ analysis veers into looking for “proofs” that Cabasilas’ rendering of prepurification “proves” the Theotokos never had original sin, when in fact the existence of original sin is completely consistent with Cabasilas’ understanding of prepurification as people with original sin can attain to Theosis.
+And so, Kappes’ analysis veers into looking for “proofs” that Cabasilas’ rendering of prepurification “proves” the Theotokos never had original sin.
+This appears to betray his Latin-Rite formation, as to the Orthodox Christian there is nothing fantastic or peculiar about the previous existence of original sin in saints that have attained to Theosis.
+Hence, it is completely consistent with Cabasilas’ understanding of prepurification that the Theotokos had original sin and this is, in fact, the simplest interpretation of his writings on the topic.

 A Detailed Response to Kappes’ Treatment of Cabasilas.
 Let’s begin critiquing what Kappes actually wrote: